-Most farm or ranch businesses are owned by family members.
-Income and estate taxes and the sharing of income often create questions about the "best" business organization to use.
-Owners may also be concerned with how decision-making issues, management of liability, and access to non-traditional sources of investment capital may shape the business entity decision.
+- Most farm and ranch businesses are owned by family members. - Income and estate taxes and the sharing of income often create questions about the "best" business organization to use. - Owners may also be concerned with how decision-making issues, management of liability, and access to non-traditional sources of investment capital may shape the business entity decision.